cooperative-computing-lab/makeflow-examples/bwa-gatk/README.md

 --------------------

-This workflow gives an example of using Makeflow to parallelize the Burroughs-Wheeler Alignment (BWA) tool.
+This workflow gives an example of using Makeflow to parallelize the Burroughs-Wheeler Alignment and Genome Analysis Toolkit (BWA-GATK) tool.

+NOTE: This implementation requires Java version 1.7, please make sure you are using the correct Java version.

 First, build the bwa binary for your architecture: